awsdocs/aws-kms-developer-guide/doc_source/view-keystore.md

 You can view the custom key stores in each account and region by using the AWS Management Console or the AWS KMS API\.

 For help with viewing the KMS keys in your custom key store, see [Viewing KMS keys in a custom key store](view-cmk-keystore.md)\.
+For information about viewing the AWS CloudTrail logs that record all API operations on a custom key store, see [Logging AWS KMS API calls with AWS CloudTrail](logging-using-cloudtrail.md)\.

 **Topics**
 + [View a custom key store \(console\)](#view-keystore-console)